jstormes/php-docker-quickstart/README.md

 Make sure you have Docker Desktop installed and running.

-### Debugging with PhpStorm and xDebug Helper Chrome Extension
+### Debugging with PhpStorm and xDebug Helper browser Extension

 To debug PHP code with PhpStorm, you need to install the xDebug Helper Extension.